Acquaintance Time of a Graph: The Range of

-The bound $\AC(G_{r,\ell}) = O(r)$ is obtained using the strategy similar to the one for $P_r$ explained in Proposition~\ref{prop:path}, where we consider each clique as a single block, and each swap in $P_r$ corresponds to a swap of the blocks, rather than single vertices.
-The difference comes from the fact that even if two blocks of size $\ell$ are adjacent, it does not imply that all the $2\ell$ agents in the two blocks have met.
-In order to make the meet we apply the $O(1)$-rounds strategy above for the $G_{2,\ell}$ graph. \end{proof}
+The bound $\AC(G_{k,\ell}) = O(k)$ is obtained by using a strategy similar to the one for $P_k$ described in Proposition~\ref{prop:path}, where we consider each clique as a single block, and each swap in $P_k$ corresponds to a swap of the blocks, rather than single vertices.
+The only difference is the fact that even if two blocks of size $\ell$ are adjacent, it does not imply that all the $2\ell$ agents in the two blocks have met.
+In order to make them meet we apply the $O(1)$-rounds strategy above for the $G_{2,\ell}$ graph.
+This completes the proof for $n = 0 \pmod k$.

+In order to generalize the example above to general $n \in \N$ let $\ell = \floor{n/k}$, and let $r = n \pmod k$.
+Consider the graph $G$ obtained from $G_{k,\ell}$ by adding to it an $r$-clique and connecting it to $r$ vertices in the last clique by a matching of size $r$.
+That is, the graph consists of $k$ cliques of size $\ell$ and another clique of size $r$ with matchings of maximal size between consecutive cliques.
+The lower bound of $\AC(G) \geq \floor{\diam(G)/2} = \Omega(k)$ still holds, whereas for the upper bound we can first move the agents from the $r$-clique to meet all other vertices by visiting all cliques and return them back in $2k$ rounds, and then apply the strategy for $G_{k,\ell}$.
+This gives us $\AC(G) = \Theta(k)$. \end{proof}